Gray-crowned rosy finch

 The gray-crowned rosy finch or gray-crowned rosy-finch (Leucosticte tephrocotis) is a species of passerine bird in the family Fringillidae native to Alaska, western Canada, and the north-western United States.
 Due to its remote and rocky alpine habitat it is rarely seen.
 There are currently six recognized subspecies.
 It is one of four species of rosy finches.

 Taxonomy

-The gray-crowned rosy finch was first classified by English ornithologist William John Swainson in 1832.
+The gray-crowned rosy finch was first classified by English ornithologist William Swainson in 1832.
 This bird has been thought to form a superspecies with three other rosy finches (also known as mountain finch): black rosy finch (L. atrata) and the brown-capped rosy finch (L. australis), all of which were classified as the same species as the Asian rosy finch (L. arctoa) from 1983 to 1993.
 Recent mitochondrial DNA evidence shows the rosy finches are all indeed very closely related and can be easily confused with one another.
 Along with one Asian rosy finch and two Asian mountain finches, the three North American rosy finches form the mountain finch genus Leucosticte.
 Alternative common names include: Roselin à tête grise (in French), Schwarzstirn-Schneegimpel (in German), and Pinzón Montano Nuquigrís (in Spanish).